21 Beaches with the Warmest Water in the World

 From family-friendly vacation destinations like Seven Mile Beach in Jamaica to romantic escapes like Pemba Island, paradise awaits at these beaches with the warmest water in the world.
 All that’s left to do is pack a bathing suit and some sunscreen—no doubt your beach house rental, luxury hotel, or all-inclusive resort will provide the rest!

 One important note: Before you book, make sure to double-check that everything you’d like to visit will be open once you arrive.
 Some attractions and events may still be closed or restricted due to the pandemic.
-Also check the CDC’s website for safety guidelines, restrictions, or other considerations while traveling, as well as specific requirements for individual hotels.
+Also check the Centers for Disease Control (CDC) website for safety guidelines, restrictions, or other considerations while traveling, as well as specific requirements for individual hotels.

 Jimbaran Beach, Bali, Indonesia

 Jimbaran Beach is a lovely sandy stretch with tons of tasty seafood eateries.
-What’s more, you never need to worry about water temperatures dropping below 80°F. While you’re on the other side of the world, you should also check out these other popular travel destinations in Indonesia.
+What’s more, you never need to worry about water temperatures dropping below 80 degrees Fahrenheit.

 What to do: Travelers can frolic in the ocean, dive into delicious seafood, sign up for a surf lesson, or explore the nearby Kedonganan Fish Market.